VlastikYoutubeKo/faucet-duinocoin/README.md

 1. Clone this repository to your server.
 2. Configure the faucet settings and Turnstile site/secret keys.
-3. Upload to a PHP-compatible hosting environment.
+3. Upload contents of `public/` to a PHP-compatible hosting environment.
 4. Done – your faucet is now online!

 ## Notes